 If you have an interview coming up, you might be feeling a mix of excitement and nervousness at the same time.
 To give yourself a confidence boost, it’s best to fully prepare before the big day.

 It’s not possible to predict every question you’ll be asked but there are common interview questions that you should prepare for.
-One of these questions, “What is your greatest weakness?”, is a great chance to share your professional development goals and to express your desire to continually improve.
+“What is your greatest weakness?” is a great interview opportunity to share your professional development goals and express your desire to continually improve.

 Knowing how to answer this question can be tricky.
 Keep reading to learn how you can respond truthfully while adding a positive spin.

 What interviewers mean when they ask “What are your greatest weaknesses?”

 The key to answering this question is acknowledging that everyone has flaws.
 Hiring managers ask about your greatest weakness to evaluate your self-awareness.
 Can you assess your current talents and identify areas for improvement?

 Giving an authentic answer lets them know you’re able to be honest with yourself and others about how you can grow both as a person and a colleague.
 It shows your drive to reach professional goals, as well as the likelihood that you will become a valuable team member who takes initiative and solves problems.